-Milan (AFP) – Seven summit finishes and three individual time trials, for defending champion Chris Froome the 2019 Giro d'Italia offers a "balanced" but testing challenge for riders.
+With seven summit finishes and three individual time trials, the 2019 Giro d'Italia offers a "balanced" but testing challenge for riders.

-Britain's Froome is in doubt to compete in next year's race which includes a record 46,500 meters in climbs—2,000 more than in 2018 when the Team Sky rider staged his epic comeback on the dirt roads of the Colle delle Finestre in the Italian Alps.
+The race includes a record 46,500 meters in climbs—2,000 more than in 2018 when the Team Sky rider Chris Froome staged his epic comeback on the dirt roads of the Colle delle Finestre in the Italian Alps.

 Here are five key stages that will decide the pink jersey winner of the 102nd edition: